Authored by the expert who managed and guided the team behind the Slovenia Property Pack

 What is driving property prices up or down in Ljubljana as of 2026?

-As of early 2026, the top three factors currently driving property prices in Ljubljana are: the persistent shortage of housing supply, strong demand from the city's growing population of young professionals and students, and relatively stable mortgage conditions following ECB rate adjustments.
+As of early 2026, the top three factors currently driving property prices in Ljubljana are the structural shortage of housing supply in the capital, relatively stable mortgage availability for qualified buyers, and the ongoing pull of Ljubljana as the country's dominant economic and educational hub.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Ljubljana here.